zship/grunt-amd-dist/README.md

 `requirejs` is a standard [r.js configuration object](https://github.com/jrburke/r.js/blob/master/build/example.build.js). grunt-amd-dist uses `basePath`, `paths`, and `packages` (all optional) to transform file names to AMD module names.
+If the `mainConfigFile` property is given, the configuration in that file will be mixed-in to the `requirejs` property with a **lower** precedence (that is, in the case of a conflicting configuration property, `requirejs` will always "win" against `mainConfigFile`).

 Once these options are in place, `grunt dist` will run grunt-amd-dist.